AmbireTech/wallet-dapp-catalog/README.md

 ---

-_Basic Intro Guide_

-[Ambire](https://www.ambire.com/) is a next-generation open-source Web3 wallet focused on DeFi and the EVM ecosystem.
+[Ambire](https://www.ambire.com/) is a Web3 wallet that makes crypto self-custody easy and secure for everyone.

-It brings to the table a number of innovative features like human-friendly transaction parsing, simplifying ERC20 approvals, hardware wallet support and much more.
-It’s also a smart wallet, enabling features like multiple signers, social recovery, transaction batching, gas abstractions and others.
+It brings to the table a number of innovative features like human-friendly transaction visualization, simplifying ERC20 approvals, hardware wallet support and much more.
+It’s also a smart wallet (account abstraction wallet), enabling features like multiple signers, social recovery, transaction batching, gas abstraction and others.

-We are happy to announce a soft launch of our dApp catalog system **integrated and developed on the Gnosis protocol** (Safe App).
+We are happy to announce a soft launch of our dApp catalog system **integrated and developed on the Gnosis protocol**.

 ## Why should you place your dApp in the Ambire Wallet dApp catalog